rxantos/tubras/trunk/tools/irrb/doc/export_panel.rst

 When the Physics and Walktest check boxes are selected, the following additional options will appear in the export panel.

-**Physics System** - Drop down which allows you to choose either Bullet or Irrlicht as the collision/physics system.
+**Physics System** - Which collision/physics system to use.
+Options include either Bullet or Irrlicht as the collision/physics system.
 Note that Irrlicht is a collison only system so rigid body dynamics are ignored.

 **Character Width** - The width in units to use for the character